Chinese court rejects Apple lawsuit over iPad name

-HONG KONG A court in southern China has rejected a lawsuit by Apple Inc, accusing a Chinese technology company of infringing its iPad trademark, a newspaper reported on Tuesday, the latest move in a protracted tug-of-war over the name.
+HONG KONG A court in southern China has rejected a lawsuit by Apple Inc (AAPL.O), accusing a Chinese technology company of infringing its iPad trademark, a newspaper reported on Tuesday, the latest move in a protracted tug-of-war over the name.

 Apple confirmed the lawsuit but declined to comment further.